santiagosayshey/DigiBrain/Job Search/Common Responses.md

 Founder and lead developer of Dictionarry, an open-source platform that simplifies media server automation.
 Built comprehensive ecosystem including configuration management tool (Profilarr), shared database, and documentation site.
 Achieved 220,000+ downloads and 800+ GitHub stars through focus on user experience and community engagement.

 Technical implementation includes React/Flask full-stack application, automated CI/CD pipeline, Next.js documentation site with ISR, and custom Discord bot.
 Manage contributions from 70+ community forks while maintaining backward compatibility and security standards.
 Project demonstrates end-to-end software development from architecture to deployment to community management.

+## Data Science

+I'm excited about Xero's graduate program because it offers the perfect opportunity to apply data science in a meaningful business context.
+Through building my own open source project in Dictionarry, I've discovered my passion for using data to solve complex, subjective problems - exactly the kind of challenges I'd love to tackle at Xero.